2021 Online Astronomy Institute - Module 4 and 6

 2 Module Savings: Revealing the Universe; Life, Here, and Everywhere.
 See details below

-Registration for this 2-module savings ends December 13.
+Registration for this 2-module savings extended through December 29.
 See options at the end for all modules.

 Module 4: Revealing the Universe

 The universe is beautiful and vast, almost beyond comprehension.
 Images from the Hubble Space Telescope and other great observatories, reveal phenomena once completely hidden to us, providing astronomers with insight into the nature of the stars, nebulae, galaxies, black holes, and other objects in the cosmos..
 What are these phenomena and why are they important?
 What can knowledge about the objects in the universe we share tell us about our lives here on Earth?
 How are they relevant?
 What sort of analogous and common phenomena can we invoke to help learners understand more about the workings of the universe?

 Dates: January 5 - February 5, 2021

 Times: Four live sessions on Tuesdays (January 12, 19, 26, and February 2), 4-5pm Pacific Time (7-8pm Eastern)